zrabiazia/stock-analysis/README.md

 # stock-analysis
-this repo contains the stock analysis data for challemge assignment 2
+this repo contains the stock analysis data for challenge assignment 2